lbl-srg/ctrl-flow-dev/docs/modelica-resources.md

     annotation (Evaluate=true, Dialog(group="Configuration"));
 ```

-From this paramter to extract three things:
+From this parameter we extract the following:

 - Input title is "Type of System"
 - This is put in the 'configuration' group